mkalus/segrada/src/main/resources/documentation/en/run.md

 You can deploy Segrada as WAR in a servlet container.
 This has not been tested thoroughly, yet, so help and feedback is welcome.

-Compile Segrada as WAR by chaning the `packaging` Tag in pom.xml to WAR.
+Compile Segrada as WAR by changing the `packaging` Tag in pom.xml to WAR.